Move files from different folders into one with Folder Merge for Windows

 It gets complicated and time consuming if you need to merge many folders into one, or want to move files from subfolders into the root folder.

-While you can still do that manually, you will spend a considerable amount of time on it.
+While you can still do that manually, you will spend a considerable amount of time doing it.

 Folder Merger is a free portable program that assists you in that.
-First thing that you do after it has loaded is to add one or multiple root folders to the "source folder" listing, and select a destination folder.
+First thing that you do after it has loaded is to add one or multiple folders to the "source folder" listing, and select a destination folder.